Data backed meditative state of art at TEDx Goodenough in London.

-The event takes place on the 19th of May 2018, 4pm – 10pm
+The event took place on the 19th of May 2018, 4 pm – 10 pm

 It has its roots in my love for specific qualities of materials and how they work together; the need for an active meditation – dance of the brush; awareness of the surroundings and me in it, as well as the drive to depict that which is unseen.
-I have found it to be on the same page as the automatic drawing developed by surrealists, asemic calligraphy or the notation that Tibetan buddhist monks use for depicting the sounds they use in meditation.
+I have found it to be on the same page as the automatic drawing developed by surrealists, asemic calligraphy or the notation that Tibetan Buddhist monks use for depicting the sounds they use in meditation.

 The materials used for the TEDx performance were: a calque scroll, drawn on with a Pentel calligraphy brush pen, as it provides the best ink flow and the brush tip is superb.